-2. The admission requirements below will be reviewed by an appointed Department of Art Graduate Admissions Review Committee and the Graduate Art Coordinator.

-a.
-Applicants for the 30 hour Master of Science in Art Degree must either hold an undergraduate degree in studio art with a major in either two-dimensional or three-dimensional art or earned the equivalent undergraduate preparation in art (contact the Graduate Coordinator of the Department of Art for information on equivalency of preparation).

-b.
-The Department of Art requires applicants to have an undergraduate GPA of 2.5 or above.
+- 2. The admission requirements below will be reviewed by an appointed Department of Art Graduate Admissions Review Committee and the Graduate Art Coordinator. - a.
+Applicants for the 30 hour Master of Science in Art Degree must either hold an undergraduate degree in studio art with a major in either two-dimensional or three-dimensional art or earned the equivalent undergraduate preparation in art (contact the Graduate Coordinator of the Department of Art for information on equivalency of preparation). - b.
+The Department of Art requires applicants to have an undergraduate GPA of 2.5 or above. - c.

-c.
 Submit a formal statement of intent of 500-1,000 words setting forth a personal philosophy and professional objectives for the degree.
-The statement may be submitted in either a digital word-processing format to the Mississippi College Department of Art by electronic mail or submitted to the Department in printed form.
-The digital word document may be sent by email to art@mc.edu.
-A printed copy may be sent to Graduate Art Coordinator c/o Mississippi College Department of Art, P O Box 4020, Clinton, MS 39058.

-d.
-Applicants must provide a current resume or vita.
+Submit the statement, resume, and digital portfolio of images to art@mc.edu. - d.
+Applicants must provide a current resume or vita. - e.

-e.
 Submit a portfolio of artwork that reflects proficiency and preparation for graduate study in studio art.
-It should include painting, and drawing, for a two-dimensional emphasis or sculpture and ceramics for a threedimensional emphasis.
+It should include painting, and drawing, for a two-dimensional emphasis or sculpture and ceramics for a three-dimensional emphasis.
 The portfolio must consist of a maximum of 20 images.
-The applicant may provide either a PDF of 20 digital images of artwork or 20 printed images.
-The PDF portfolio may be sent by email to art@mc.edu.
-A printed portfolio of images may be sent to Graduate Studio Art Coordinator c/o Mississippi College Department of Art, P O Box 4020, Clinton, MS 39058.
+The applicant may provide a PDF of 20 digital images of artwork.
 The portfolio will be reviewed by an appointed graduate committee and an admission decision will be made.

-f.
-Note: It is the option of the graduate art faculty committee to require applicants to take specific undergraduate prerequisite courses prior to admission to the MFA in Visual Arts program.

-g.
-Students pursuing a Master of Fine Arts graduate degree for the purpose of obtaining a standard AAA educator license are required to submit a copy of the appropriate VALID Mississippi standard A educator license along with the application.